active-group/reacl-c/doc/intro.md

 ```

 This conforms to the functional programming concept of a *lens*.
 All
-functions like this can be used, as well as keywords and integers with
+functions like this can be used, as well as keywords with the
-the aforementioned meaning.
-Look at a large collection of useful
+aforementioned meaning.
+Look at a large collection of useful lenses
-lenses and lens combinators in
+and lens combinators in
 [`active.clojure.lens`](https://github.com/active-group/active-clojure).

 The next thing concerning the state of items, is introducing new state